sensebox/books/CONTRIBUTING.md

 - `README.md`: the landingpage of a book, eg an introduction
 - `SUMMARY.md`: the table of contents, rendered as the left navbar
 - `GLOSSARY.md`: a glossary, whose terms are referenced on all other book pages
-- `FOOTER.md`: the page footer on any page, contains license info
+- `FOOTER.md`: the page footer on any page

+Stylesheets applied on all books are in `./styles`, and are symlinked into each book (unix only).

 Currently, all BLOB files (except for community projects, see below) are hosted at a [separate repo](https://github.com/sensebox/resources), to improve reusability within our workinggroup.